lsamano/tetris-v2/README.md

 - Able to hold onto pieces
 - Hard Drop (immediately drops piece into place)
 - Ghost piece (shows where your piece will land if hard-dropped)
-- Accurate point system for 1-4 line clears
+- Accurate point system for 1-4 line clears and drops
 - Increased speed based on score
+- Piece forecast shows next three pieces
+- Guaranteed one of each letter at the beginning of a session, just like the real game

 # Upcoming Features
+- Improved graphics
-- Piece forecast
+- 2-player mode
-- Graphics
+- Websocket mode

 Bootstrapped using this tutorial: https://youtu.be/H2aW5V46khA Edits, improvements, and additional features added by me.